pen1064/Food_Image_Query/README.md

 Downsize the database for idea testing.
 The data is from Food Images (Food-101).
 You can download it from https://www.kaggle.com/datasets/kmader/food41

 # Steps
-1. Use Resnet18 as feature selection
+1. Use Resnet18 with pre-trained weight as feature selection
-2. The features are then treated as vector
+2. The features are then treated as vector and feed into approximate nearest neighor systems (Annoy library - Developed by Spotify)
 3. Find the clustering based on cosine distance

+#### So WHY Approximate but not KNN??
+1. KNN will be a O(n), if our database keeps increasing, it will take long to loop through all the images!
+(Oh no!)
+2. In this "Approximate" way, it's more efficient for us to search for related photos:
+   2.1 Forest of binary trees are formed by recursively cutting two randomly selected points with hyperplane 2.2 For each tree, use piroity queue to find all the possible nodes (not just the ones along the same branch) 2.3 Find the union of all the possible points for the trees, sort the distances for all the points accordingly 2.4 This operation will be in the order of O(log(n))!
+Oh Yea!

 # Expected Behavior
 Assuming the user upload this picture into our database:\